fbpx

 Go-To-Market Strategy Defined: What Is GTM Strategy?

-GTM strategy, or go-to-market strategy, is the process of planning how a business will reach target accounts or target markets and achieve desired outcomes.
+GTM strategy, or go-to-market strategy, is planning how a business will reach target accounts or target markets and achieve desired outcomes.
 It’s an essential part of any company, regardless of size or stage of development, and it encompasses all aspects of marketing, sales, and customer service.

 GTM Process